 #

 By the time she got back to the palace, Siri was quite ready for her nightly bath.
-She walked into the bath chamber, letting her serving women undress her.
-Then, they retreated with the clothing, letting a group of bathing attendants step forward and follow her into the massive tub.
+She entered the bathing chamber, letting her serving women undress her.
+Then, they retreated with the clothing, leaving the room to prepare her evening’s gown, as well as get ready to apply makup and the like in the next room.
+They left Siri in the hands of a group of lessser attendants, the ones who’s job it was to follow her into the massive tub and scrub her clean.

-Siri relaxed back, sighing as the women scrubbed her clean.
-Another group, standing fully-clothed in the deep water, pulled her hair straight, then cut most of it free, something she’d ordered them to do every night.
+Siri relaxed back, sighing as the women began to work.
+Another group--also standing fully-clothed in the deep water--pulled her hair straight, then cut most of it free, something she’d ordered them to do every night.

-Siri sighed as the women began to scrub what was left of her hair, others working with soaps to clean the sweat and dirt from her body.
-For a few moments, at least, she let her forget the threats to her people and her husband.
+The women began to scrub what was left of her hair, others working with soaps to clean the sweat and dirt from her body.
+For a few moments, at least, she let herself forget the threats to her people and her husband.
 She even let herself forget Blushweaver and her snappish misunderstanding.
 She just enjoyed the heat and the scents of the perfumed water.

 “You wanted to speak with me, princess?” a voice asked.